luisbobadilladias/luisbobadilladias/README.md

 # Hi there 👋

-I'm a Senior Data Platform Engineer and entrepreneur based in Paraguay.
+I'm a Senior Data Engineer and entrepreneur based in Paraguay.

 At Plub, I specialize in building scalable, cloud-native data platforms on AWS — designing lakehouse architectures, ingestion frameworks, orchestration workflows, and production-grade pipelines that power both operational and analytical workloads.